Saturday, 26 March 2016

 I need to watch the two films back to back to make a full comparison, but here are a few things that stuck out.

-"The Walk" describes about Philippe Petit's training as a wire walker under the guidance of Papa Rudy, who isn't mentioned at all in "Man on Wire".
+"The Walk" describes Philippe Petit's training as a wire walker under the guidance of Papa Rudy, who isn't mentioned at all in "Man on Wire".

 Philippe's walk across the Sydney Harbour bridge towers isn't mentioned in "The Walk".